GRAINS-Wheat slides on U.S. weather, reduced fears over Ukraine

 CHICAGO, Jan 31 (Reuters) - U.S. wheat futures fell more than 3% on Monday to their lowest in nearly two weeks on forecasts of welcome moisture in the U.S. Plains wheat belt and waning fears of imminent conflict between Russia and Ukraine, traders said.

-Corn futures followed wheat down, retreating from early strength.
-But soybeans rose, reaching a seven-month high on expectations that drought-stressed South American harvests could shift demand to the United States.
+Corn futures followed wheat down, turning lower in a retreat from contract highs set early in the session.
+But soybeans closed higher, reaching a seven-month top on expectations that drought-stressed South American harvests could shift demand to the United States.

 Wheat backed down from a near two-month high set last week driven by political tension between Russia and Ukraine, both major global exporters of wheat and corn.